yandongCoder/g3/README.md

 # graph
-graph data visualization based on D3.js
+graph visualization and graph algorithms based on D3.js